GOVTNZ/govtnz-design-system/packages/govtnz-ds-website/src/docs/components/Select.md

-The select component (sometimes called a dropdown list) allows users to choose a single item from a collapsible list of options.
+<P styleSize="large">The select component (sometimes called a dropdown list) allows users to choose a single item from a collapsible list of options.</P>

 ## Example